Askeladd-James/Askeladd-James/README.md

 I hope to learn more about back-end knowledge, and contact more projects on Github.

 ## welcome to contact with me
-My email is ly_xmf@shanghaitech.edu.cn, it's also avilable to see in my personal account profile.
+My email is ly_xmf@outlook.com, and welcome to contact with me!

 Thanks a lot, and hope to make progress together with you.